 It wasn’t long before Broadway decided to also cash in on the phenomenon of Dracula.
 But American stage producer Horace Liveright had plans to overhaul the existing script.
 He hired writer John Balderston to revise Deane’s work and some of the changes were quite drastic.
 The characters of Mina and Lucy were combined into one role, while two other mainstays (Quincey and Arthur) were eliminated completely from the play.
 And this Americanized version of Stoker’s work focused more on dialogue than the brilliant imagery of Bram’s novel.

 With Ira Hards at the helm as director, Dracula descended on Broadway’s Fulton Theater in October of 1927.
 And more importantly, a Hollywood connection was brewing.
 Two of the play’s main characters were portrayed by actors that also ended up in the 1931 theatrical version of Dracula.
-Edward Van Sloan reprised his role as Dr. Van Helsing and forty-five-year-old Hungarian actor Bela Ferenc Dezso Blasko returned as Count Dracula.
+Edward Van Sloan reprised his role as Dr. Van Helsing, and 45-year-old Hungarian actor Bela Ferenc Dezso Blasko returned as Count Dracula.
 Blasko would soon be known the world over as Bela Lugosi.

 Yes, Dracula beckoned Hollywood, or perhaps it could be argued that it was the other way around.
 Nevertheless, the studio system was all too eager to get a piece of the action.
-It had taken thirty-four years, but Dracula appearing on the Silver Screen was now imminent.
+It had taken 34 years, but Dracula appearing on the Silver Screen was now imminent.
 But could the Count conquer cinemas?